Vineet-Mor/Project_Serverless_ETL/README.md

 To design and implement a serverless ETL pipeline that extracts data from an on-premise database, transforms it, and loads it into Google BigQuery for further analysis.
 The pipeline will use Google Cloud Functions to handle the ETL processes in a scalable and efficient manner.

 Key Components
--Google Cloud Storage (GCS)
+1. Google Cloud Storage (GCS)
--Google Cloud Functions
+2. Google Cloud Functions
--Google BigQuery
+3. Google BigQuery
--Cloud Scheduler
+4. Cloud Scheduler
--Pub/Sub
+5. Pub/Sub
--IAM for security and permissions
+6. IAM for security and permissions

 Workflow Steps: